fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     The customer IDs and account numbers in your output will be different from the example output.
 Remember that they're sequential values based on a randomly generated initial value.

-    > [!TIP]
-    > If you encounter any issues while completing this exercise, review the provided code snippets and compare them to your own code.
-Pay close attention to the syntax and structure of the code.
-If you're still having trouble, you can review the solution code in the sample apps that you downloaded at the beginning of this exercise.
-To view the Reuse_M1 solution, navigate to the LP3SampleApps/Reuse_M1/Solution folder and open the Solution project in Visual Studio Code.

 ## Create the CheckingAccount, SavingsAccount, and MoneyMarketAccount derived classes

 In this task, you create derived classes that inherit from the `BankAccount` base class.
 You'll create three derived classes: `CheckingAccount`, `SavingsAccount`, and `MoneyMarketAccount`.
 Each derived class will have a simple constructor that accesses the base class constructor.
 You'll update the Program.cs file to demonstrate instantiating the derived classes and inheriting base class properties and methods.